ryanmera3/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive - You can manipulate the stored value
+Reference - You manipulate the reference of an object instead of the actual value

 ```